-Honorary Degree Recipient Procedures
+Honorary Degree Nomination Procedures (revised August 2019)

 If you prefer to mail your nomination, please send the information requested to:

 c/o Chair of Honorary Degree Committee, Grand Valley State University, 1 Campus Drive, 3090 JHZ, Allendale, MI 49401